Glyphack/Glyphack/content/blog/dv-6.md

 Try it yourself [here](https://glyphack.github.io/simu/)!

 It supports basic things you expect from a logic gate simulator.
-Dragging gates onto the canvas.
+Drag gates onto the canvas.
-Attaching them together using wires.
+Attach them together using wires.
 Wires stick to pins like magnets.
 You can detach a wire by selecting it and then move it.